 Whether your breakfast crew is vegan or not, this vegan waffle recipe is a definite crowd pleaser.

 This is the kind of recipe I love – the kind that is irresistibly delicious first, and vegan second.
-It’s the kind of waffle recipe that’s going to please everyone – vegan or not – but with no eggs and no dairy.
+It’s the kind of waffle recipe that’s going to please everyone – vegan or not – but with no eggs and no dairy, milk or otherwise.
 The kind of waffle recipe that proves you don’t need traditional ingredients to end up with killer waffles.

 Killer Waffles.
 That’s totally a band name.

 But seriously: check this vegan waffle out.
 It’s light on the inside and perfectly crunchy on the edges.
 THE perfect texture for a waffle.
 My carnivorous guy is a huge fan of these waffles and says they’re as good as – possibly better – than any traditional waffle he’s eaten and that’s saying something.

 So what makes this vegan waffle recipe so dang good?
 It’s not a complicated list of weird stuff you’ve never heard of.
 It’s not a secret ingredient, either.

 This recipe, in fact, has a seriously simple and almost logic-defying list of ingredients: flour, sugar, baking powder, sea salt, coconut milk, and vanilla (vanilla bean if you prefer).
 That’s it!